bazel-contrib/publish-to-bcr/README.md

 See an example of [release](https://github.com/aspect-build/rules_lint/blob/main/.github/workflows/release.yml) and [publish](https://github.com/aspect-build/rules_lint/blob/main/.github/workflows/publish.yaml) workflows working together in rules_lint.
 Example workflows are also included in the Bazel [rules template](https://github.com/bazel-contrib/rules-template/tree/main/.github/workflows).

+## Immutable releases

+The reusable publish workflow is compatible with [immutable releases](https://docs.github.com/en/code-security/concepts/supply-chain-security/immutable-releases).

+If `attest: true` is set, attestations will be uploaded to the latest release draft for the tag.
+The workflow will _not_ finalize the release—it must be published manually or by using automation such as [softprops/action-gh-release](https://github.com/softprops/action-gh-release).

+If the reusable release and publish workflows do _not_ run inside of the same workflow run, set `release_artifacts_run_id` to the ID of the run where the release ran.

 ## Publishing multiple modules in the same repo

 Multple modules that are versioned together in the same git repository can be published by configuring [`moduleRoots`](./templates/README.md#optional-configyml).